shunjilin/DesignAnalysisAlgo/README.md

 Practice with CMake and Google Test/ Google Mock

-1.Inversions - Merge Sort + Counting Inversions
+1.Inversions - Merge sort and counting inversions

-2.QuickSort - QuickSort + Counting Comparisons
+2.QuickSort - QuickSort and counting comparisons

+3.MinimumCut - Randomized contraction for counting minimum cuts of an undirected graph